-I am an assistant professor of comparative politics in the Department of Political Science at the University of Florida.
+I am an associate professor of comparative politics in the Department of Political Science at the University of Florida.

 I received my Ph.D. in Political Science from Michigan State University, my B.A. in Economics and Political Science from Williams College, and spent my formative years at Campion College High School in Kingston, Jamaica.